DigitexOfficial/api-docs/source/index.html.md

 ## Private - Position

-If trader's position has been liquidated and/or active orders have been terminated by the exchange the `position` message will be received.
+If trader's position has been liquidated and/or active orders have been terminated by the exchange the `position` message will be sent by the exchange.

 **Message**

-`liquidatedContracts` contains an array of liquidated contracts (the same structure as in `traderStatus` message). `oldContractId` represents the ID of liquidated contract.
+`liquidatedContracts` contains an array of liquidated contracts (the same structure as in `traderStatus` message).

+`oldContractId` represents the ID of liquidated contract.

 `terminatedOrders` contains an array of `clOrdId`s of terminated orders.

->> Example of a position message:
+> An example of a `position` message:

 ```javascript
 {